C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 .. warning::

-   When default values are given they are created at the time the def statement is executed (i.e. when the function is created), **not** when the function is called.
+   When default values are given they are created at the time of the *def* statement is executed (i.e. when the function is created), **not** when the function is called.
 For immutable argumments like numbers or strings this doesn't make any difference, but for mutable arguments a subtle trap is lurking. ::